thegialeo/bayesflow/docsrc/README.md

     This enables a unified look and avoids having to add commits to old versions.
 - `polyversion/`: Polyversion-specific files, currently only redirect template.
 - `Makefile`/`make.bat`: Define commands to build different configurations.
+- `source/api/bayesflow.rst`: Specify the submodules that should be included in the docs.

 ### Building